fairliereese/UCI_COSMOS/Intro.md

 <img src="whereami.png" width="750"/>
 </div>

 `ls` lists the contents of a directory and has several useful options like `-l` for long format to see more information like the file type, permissions, owner, size, and date created.
-Permissions are important but we don't have time to get into them (unless we run into problems)...More info on permissions [here](https://linuxcommand.org/lc3_lts0090.php).
+Permissions include read (r), write (w), and execute (x) for the owner, group of related users, and everyone else.
+For example, `rwxrwxrwx` means everyone can read, write, and execute the file, while `rw-rw-r--` means the owner and users in the group can read and write it while users outside the group can read but cannot write it.
+More info on permissions [here](https://linuxcommand.org/lc3_lts0090.php).

 Other useful `ls` options I use frequently: `-h` for human readable file sizes, `-t` to sort by time, earliest to latest; e.g. `ls -lth`.